tblakex01/claude-on-the-go/CONTRIBUTING.md

 ### After Merge

 - Your contribution will be credited in release notes
-- Bounties will be paid within 7 days
 - You'll be added to contributors list
+- Your work will benefit the entire community

 ## Community Guidelines